MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-2-path.md

 ---
-description: The path to the DLL.
+description: The path to the DLL (Windows 8.1, child of ProxyStub).
 Search.Product: eADQiWindows 10XVcnh
 title: 'Path (Windows 8.1 extensions schema, child of ProxyStub)' ms.assetid: 4522dd59-287a-4c40-8054-168d06f61a08